 In fact, one of the features of a product might just be the discount you got.
-I, for one, love to brag about the great deal I managed to found.
+I, for one, love to brag about the great deal I managed to find.

 The need is a sub-category of price.
 Employing the strategy of using influencers and ambassadors aligns well with getting a good deal.
 One of the customary perks for being a brand ambassador is product discounts.